repengine/pulse/docs/sprint0_module_analysis/iris_iris_utils_cli_historical_data_py.md

 ## Coupling Points

-The module is tightly coupled with the other utility modules in the `iris.iris_utils` package, as it directly imports and calls their functions.
+The module is tightly coupled with the other utility modules in the `ingestion.iris_utils` package, as it directly imports and calls their functions.
 It also has a dependency on the `RecursiveDataStore` from the `recursive_training` package for the summary report functionality.

 ## Existing Tests